jojoledemago/osinco3d/README.md

 - `l0`: characteristic size of the flow field
 - `u0`: characteristic velocity of the flow field
 - `re`: Reynolds number of the flow, defined as $Re = \frac{u_0 \cdot l_0}{\nu}$ (nu is the kinematic viscosity)
+- `ratio`: ratio between the maximum and minimum velocity in the domain.
+This parameter depends on the simulation type `typesim`

 ### Domain
 - `nx`, `ny`, `nz`: number of discretisation points  in each direction ($x$, $y$, $z$)